pprovart/CGThresholds/README.md

 ![install](https://i.imgur.com/OVKG2BU.png)

-6. Restart Elite Dangerous Market Connector; the CGStatus will say Waiting.
-Until CG Data is sent.
+6. Restart Elite Dangerous Market Connector.
-7. If CG Status stays at Success the data has been sent to the calculator!
+7. If CG Status at the bottom stays at Success the data has been sent to the calculator!
 8. Thanks for your data.

 ## Credits